adrienctx-qb/demo/README.md

 something new

-add this while on branch
+I hope this isn't a problem